haynaou/coscheck/coscheck-prediction/README.md

 - [Tensorflow](https://www.tensorflow.org/install/pip)

 ## Installation
-From the `coscheck-prediction` directory run the following command to install the Javascript dependencies:
+From the `coscheck-prediction` directory run the following command to install the Python dependencies:
 ```bash
 pip install
 ```